Skip to main content

 TFN·4 min read

-The tax-free threshold sounds like it would save you money.
-For working holiday makers, claiming it actually creates a tax debt.
-Here is why.
+The Australian tax-free threshold sounds like it would save you money.
+For working holiday makers on 417 and 462 visas, claiming it actually creates a tax debt.
+Why this happens and how to fix your TFN declaration.

 Read more